What is the purpose of this guide? (back to top)

 Obtain the “Instructions to the Clerk” form and request the Certificate of Judgment by marking "Certificate of Judgment."
 File the form with the Clerk on the 3rd floor of the Municipal Court.
 There is a $10.00 fee to prepare the Certificate of Judgment.
 The Clerk accepts cash, Visa, MasterCard or check made payable to “Franklin County Municipal Court.”

 After you file the “Instructions to the Clerk,” the Clerk will prepare a “Certificate of Judgment.”
 The Certificate of Judgment must be filed with the Clerk of the Common Pleas Court in the county where the Judgment Debtor owns land.
 In Franklin County, the Certificate of Judgment must be e-filed with the Franklin County Court of Common Pleas.
 The Franklin County Court of Common Pleas provides e-filing computer terminals at the court, and the Clerk's staff is available to assist you file your Certificate of Judgment.
-There is a filing fee of $33.00 for judgment liens in Franklin County.
+There is a filing fee for judgment liens in Franklin County.
 The fee may vary in other counties.
 The phone number for the Franklin County Common Pleas Clerk is 614-525-3621.

 What if the Judgment Debtor does not pay after the lien is filed? (back to top)